Derbi Barceloní

-The Derbi Barceloní ([ˈðɛɾβi βəɾsəluˈni]; Derbi Barcelonés, [ˈðeɾβi βaɾθeloˈnes]; "Barcelonian derby"), is the name given to football matches between FC Barcelona and RCD Espanyol.
+The Derbi Barceloní ([ˈðɛɾβi βəɾsəluˈni]; Derbi Barcelonés, [ˈðeɾβi βaɾθeloˈnes]; "Barcelonian derby") is the name given to football matches between FC Barcelona and RCD Espanyol.
 Both clubs are located in the Barcelona metropolitan area, Spain.

 Rivalry

-In the first half of the 20th century during the Miguel Primo de Rivera dictatorship (1923–1930), FC Barcelona was the embodiment of the oppressed Catalan sentiment, in stark contrast to RCD Espanyol which cultivated a kind of compliance to the central authority.
+In the first half of the 20th century during the Miguel Primo de Rivera dictatorship (1923–1930), FC Barcelona was the embodiment of the oppressed Catalan sentiment, in stark contrast to RCD Espanyol which was more aligned with the central authority.

-In 1918, the municipalities of Catalonia promoted a campaign to request the Spanish Government a Statute of Autonomy.
+In 1918, the municipalities of Catalonia promoted a campaign requesting the Spanish government a Statute of Autonomy.
 FC Barcelona joined that request and the Catalan press explained it by saying "FC Barcelona has become the club of Catalonia".
-The other team of the city, RCD Espanyol were dissociated from the claim.
+The other team of the city, RCD Espanyol, were dissociated from the claim.

 On numerous occasions RCD Espanyol have complained of an unfavorable treatment which is sometimes directly offensive according to them, towards the club in favor of FC Barcelona by some public media dependent on the Generalitat of Catalonia like TV3.

 Despite these differences in ideology, the derbi has always been more relevant to Espanyol supporters than Barcelona ones due to the difference in objectives.